10 Brilliant Ways Cupcake Liners Can Make Your Life Better

 Create drink covers for an outdoor party

 Keep bugs, leaves, and other pieces of nature from falling into guests’ drinks by passing out cupcake liner lids.
 Simply flip a liner upside-down on a cup and pop a straw through the center.
 Choose liners with polka dots or other pretty designs for an even more festive look.
-This is how to throw a flawless backyard party.

 Use regular cupcake liners to create chocolate shells